Wen Shan Bao Zhong (Pouchong) oolong from Taiwan, winner of a 3-Star Great Taste Award in 2017 as well as being in the TOP 50 FOODS of 2017.

 Wen Shan Bao Zhong is named after the tea producing region of Wen Shan, which is located in the New Taipei City Municipality in the north of Taiwan.
 This terroir produces some of the most popular and highly regarded Bao Zhong oolongs in Taiwan.
 The Bao Zhong name itself translates from Chinese as ‘wrapped kind’ and derives from the old practise of wrapping tea leaves into paper during processing.
 Although, thanks to modern tea processing this is no longer the case, the name has been preserved.
 The English name that is also used for Bao Zhong oolong is pouchong.

-This pouchong was plucked in May 2017, producing yet another great tea.
-The leaves of this oolong are very long, dark green with a blue tint.
+This pouchong was plucked in November 2018, producing yet another great tea.
+The leaves are very long, dark green with a blue tint.
 You can see where oolongs get their ‘blue tea’ moniker from.
 The dry leaves have a slight floral scent with a hint of melon.
 The liquor produced is a light green colour with a gentle floral aroma.
 The flavours are of wild pasture flowers with some fruity notes.
 This tea is exceedingly smooth and gentle, keeping a great balance between freshness and lightness of a green tea and creaminess and mellowness of a classic Taiwanese oolong.

 It is best brewed at 80°C for 2-4 minutes according to your taste.
 It should definitely be brewed multiple times, slowly increasing the steeping time with each next brew if desired.